AkhilVaryathbiju/driverapp/README.md

 # DriverApp

 ## Project Assignment
 This is a Flutter app for delivery drivers to manage assigned orders, navigate to pickup and delivery locations, and track progress with geofence checks.
-Optional features include order history and notification simulation.

 ---

 ## Dependencies